t4th/cortex-m3-rtos/README.md

 # Small cortex-m3 RTOS

 This is experimental fun project, so no fancy build/tool sets are used.
-Simple Keil Uvision Lite project (for now).
+Simple Keil Uvision Lite project due to free simulator.

+Check out prove of concept branches for technical stuff.
+Master will be empty until 1.0.

 ## Goals